bbmokhtari/django-translations/docs/reference/utils.rst

 .. function:: _get_translations(groups, lang)

-   Return the translations of some :term:`instance groups` in a language.
+   Return the translations of some :term:`purview` in a language.

-   Loops through the :term:`instance groups` and collects the parameters that can be used to query the translations of each instance.
+   Loops through the :term:`purview` and collects the parameters that can be used to query the translations of each instance.
 When all the instances are processed it queries the :class:`~translations.models.Translation` model using the gathered parameters and returns the queryset.

-   :param groups: The :term:`instance groups` to fetch the translations of.
+   :param groups: The :term:`purview` to fetch the translations of.
    :type groups: dict(int, dict(str, ~django.db.models.Model))
    :param lang: The language to fetch the translations in.
        ``None`` means use the :term:`active language` code.
    :type lang: str or None
-   :return: The translations of the :term:`instance groups`.
+   :return: The translations of the :term:`purview`.
    :rtype: ~django.db.models.query.QuerySet(~translations.models.Translation)

    .. testsetup:: _get_translations